 I left my job a couple of months ago, time was passing too quickly.
-I pull in to drop them off at school.
-She jumps in the drivers seat, gives me a hug, and says “I’ll never forget you, Mommy.”
+We’re sitting in the car.
+She jumps on my lap in the drivers seat, gives me a hug, and says “I’ll never forget you, Mommy.”
 I made the right decision.
-I will never regret coming home.
+I will never regret coming home to them.

 August 19, 2017

 Its 1PM.
 The big kids are having a blast on the slides.
 We take Hank to the baby pool.
 We didn’t want John & Vivi to see us leave.
 I never said goodbye…..

 5 more minutes pass.
 I beg them to close the entrance gates.
 “We have people looking” is the response I get.
 I keep running, looking for my Vivian.